MikeZ7/MP3_Player/README.md

     Board is responsible for controling volume and pausing music using UART interface.
     Current music volume and title is printed on OLED display via I2C intefrace.
-    Commands are send with WIFI from web UI.
+    Commands are sent by WIFI from web UI.

 - OLED initialization and control